The Great Season 3 Review – Even More Sex and Side-Splitting Satire from the Hulu Original

 Yet it is the cast that really makes this historical epic work.
 Each cast member pushes themselves, getting their moment to shine.
 Elle Fanning is sensational as the troubled Empress, delivering yet another award-worthy performance.

 For the most part, season 3 is pitched at the same quality as the previous entries, but it does eventually surpass its usual standard with new maturity and grit.
-Audiences will be surprised by the new season, which may be the show’s best yet.
+Audiences will be surprised by the third season 3, which may be the show’s best yet.

 View all